LYRADNIS/Quiz/README.md

-Custom built timer in 'src/public/timer.js'
+Custom built timer in 'src/public/timer.js' <br>
-Time prop in parent component is for 'seconds' unit.
+Time prop in parent component is for 'seconds' unit. <br>
-Callback function built into App.js for handling when timer runs down to zero.
+Callback function built into App.js for handling when timer runs down to zero. <br>

 ## Available Scripts